Key Takeaways

 This structure works because apparel buyers think in terms of “packs” and “size curves,” and simple tiers are easier to understand and manage.
 If you offer custom embroidery or printing, keep those “decoration fees” separate from your base pricing to protect your core margin.

 Now it’s time to put your strategy into practice.
-The method you choose depends on your Shopify plan.
+There are a few methods to implement your pricing on Shopify.

 Pro Tip: Keep your collections clean (e.g., “Core Tees,” “Fleece”) to make it easier for buyers to navigate and for you to manage pricing.